 WAPHA is providing free Patient Opinion subscriptions and promotional materials to the services it funds in the Country WA and the East Metro Area Health Service catchment areas.
 This subscription enables service providers to respond to stories made in Patient Opinion about their service.
 WAPHA and Patient Opinion can support service providers to respond to comments where needed, but any dialogue remains just between a service user and the service.

-The Program Lead for Community Engagement at WAPHA and the relevant Regional Manager or Co-ordinator will receive an alert that a comment has been made about a funded service.
+The Stakeholder Engagement Manager at WAPHA and the relevant Regional Manager or Co-ordinator will receive an alert that a comment has been made about a funded service.
 WAPHA’s interest is in having oversight of the types of compliments and concerns raised by consumers in primary care.
 These will help WAPHA understand what is important to the community and inform service and system planning and design.

-Download a version of this information to share with colleagues: Valuing the voice of people in primary care1
+Download a version of this information to share with colleagues: Valuing the voice of people in primary care